-For any off-payroll engagements of board members, and/or, senior officials with significant financial responsibility, between 1 April 2018 and 31 March 2019
+For any off-payroll engagements of board members, and/or, senior officials with significant financial responsibility, between 1 April 2021 and 31 March 2022

 Number Number of off-payroll engagements of board members, and/or senior 0 officers with significant financial responsibility, during the financial year.
-Total no. of individuals on payroll and off-payroll that have been deemed 0 off-payroll "board members, and/or, senior officials with significant financial 16 on payroll responsibility", during the financial year.
+Total no. of individuals on payroll and off-payroll that have been deemed 0 off-payroll "board members, and/or, senior officials with significant financial 18 on payroll responsibility", during the financial year.
 This figure must include both on . , payroll and off-payroll engagements.

-There are no off-payroll arrangements for Board members.
-There are currently 11 Board members as set out earlier in this report.
-The disclosure above showing 16 individuals reflects changes during the year where five officers held post for part of the year.
+There are currently 13 Board members as set out earlier in this report.
+The disclosure above showing 18 individuals reflects changes during the year where some officers held post for part of the year.